Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4. Induction

-4.1 Induction, which is the systematic introduction of a new staff member to the organisation, their new job, colleagues and the work area, aims to enable a new staff member to settle and be productive in their job as quickly as possible.
+4.1 Induction is the systematic introduction of a new staff member to the organisation, their new job, colleagues and the work area.
+The induction process aims to enable a new staff member to settle and be productive in their job as quickly as possible.

-4.3 If the new staff member’s supervisor is not available on the first day of employment, an alternative appropriate academic staff member is nominated to initiate induction.
+4.3 When a new staff member’s supervisor is not available on the first day of employment, an alternative appropriate academic staff member is nominated to initiate induction.

-4.4 Within one week of commencement, all health and safety induction requirements need to be completed by the staff member and within one month, the staff member should be familiarised and be aware of the requirement to comply with other important University policies and procedures, including the Code of Conduct and the policy on Intellectual Property, as specified in the contract of employment.
+4.4 Within one week of commencement, all health and safety induction requirements need to be completed by the staff member and within one month, the staff member should be familiarised with all University policy documents, as specified in the contract of employment.

-4.5 Induction checklists for new staff and supervisors are available from People and Culture.
+4.5 Induction checklists for new staff and supervisors are available on the staff intranet.
+Induction tasks are completed online via the onboarding portal.

-5.1 As soon as practicable after commencement of employment, the new staff member meets formally with their Supervisor to begin to discuss and develop a Probation Plan.
+5.1 As soon as practicable after commencing employment, the new staff member must meet formally with their supervisor to begin to discuss and develop a probation plan.
+The probation plan must be prepared within 6 weeks from the new staff member’s commencement date.

 (a) ensures role clarity;